Reducing Chances of Alzheimer’s Disease

-It’s tough to believe that these simple steps may help ward off a complex disease like Alzheimer’s.
+It is tough to believe that these simple steps might help ward off a complex disease like Alzheimer’s.

-Studies show that Alzheimer’s can be prevented and this list may help with its prevention.
+Studies show that Alzheimer’s can be prevented and these ideas might help prevention it.

-It is surprising advice for your grandmother’s disease is as simple as the steps listed below.
+It is surprising advice that preventing your grandmother’s disease can be as simple as the steps listed below.

-However, there’s considerable evidence that simple lifestyle changes can really lower your risk of Alzheimer’s.
+However, there is considerable evidence that simple lifestyle changes really can lower your risk of Alzheimer’s.

 A study of 1200 individuals at high risk for Alzheimer’s was conducted over the span of two decades.
 Group one was given a total “lifestyle makeover” which included nutrition advice, a workout coach, social activities, and careful management of coronary health.

-What they discovered was that these lifestyle changes can slow the memory decline.
+They discovered that these lifestyle changes can slow the decline in memory.

 Lifestyle Changes to Make Now that May Ward Off Alzheimer’s

 What does it mean to have a lifestyle makeover?
-What sorts of changes can you make to decrease your risk of Alzheimer’s?
+What sorts of changes can you make to lower your risk of Alzheimer’s?

 Here are a few you can make.